 The World Cancer Congress - through its iterations in Montreal, Melbourne and Paris - has gained a global reputation for the delivery of excellence.
 96% of participants would recommend the conference to their colleagues - watch the Congress video to see why.

 At the Paris Congress in 2016, over 140 multidisciplinary sessions were handpicked for their innovative practice across the cancer continuum, ensuring high-quality interactions.
-This year again, we are keen to hear about creative approaches, new ideas, innovative models and emerging trends as well as topics that address the pressing issues related to cancer control worldwide.
+This year again, we are keen to hear about creative approaches, new ideas, innovative models, emerging trends and topics that address the pressing issues related to cancer control worldwide.

 Please read carefully the description of each track and the associated topics as well as the submission guidelines here below, before submitting your proposal at the end of the page.